CLICK HERE TO DOWNLOAD A TWO PAGE CV

 The artworks reflect my evolving personal love affair with the landscape – my endless joy, fascination and utmost respect; but also my concern, sorrow and fierce protectiveness for this unique place.
 Yet, I hope they resonate in a universal language: that I’ve created windows on the natural world, which ignite a sense of wonder, invite sustained contemplation and inspire conservation.

-My work is held in public and private collections around Australia, the United Kingdom, Netherlands, USA, Canada, France, China, Switzerland, Thailand, Germany, Portugal, Denmark, Liechtenstein, Puerto Rico, Dubai and Japan.
+My artwork is held in public collections (The Australian War Memorial and The Broken Hill Regional Art Gallery) and private collections around Australia.
+More than 80 works have been welcomed into homes in the United Kingdom, Netherlands, America, Canada, France, China, Switzerland, Thailand, Germany, Portugal, Denmark, Liechtenstein, Puerto Rico, Dubai and Japan.

 © Janine Mackintosh, All Rights Reserved 2022